-Matt Goodwin’s Substack goes to more than 29,800 subscribers in 151 countries each week.
-Become a paid supporter to access everything —the full archive, unique posts, leave comments, join the debate, get discounts, advance notice about events, and the knowledge you’re supporting independent, contrarian writers who are making a difference.
+Matt Goodwin’s Substack goes to more than 57,000+ subscribers from 167 countries around the world and thousands of paying supporters who support our work.
+Like our stuff?
+Then help us expand by becoming a paid supporter and access everything —the full archive, Live with Matt every Friday, exclusive posts, polling, leave comments, join the debate, get discounts, notice about events, and the knowledge you’re supporting independent writers who are pushing back against the grain.
+Join us on YouTube, Instagram, TikTok, Twitter/X and Facebook.

 From Berlin to Bucharest, 2024 has been marked by the sight of farmers taking to the streets, in their tractors, to protest.
 Dutch politics have been upended.
 Rome has witnessed legions of tractors driving past the Colosseum, making their anger heard.
 And now, we are seeing the same protests here in Britain.